Paul Erdman: Banking career

 "the Swiss, who tried to block publication of his 1959 doctoral thesis at the University of Basel because it uncovered part of the story of Swiss banks and their Nazi clients."

 Charles E. Salik hired Erdman to help his tax-protected, Bermuda-based Electronics International Capital (EIC).
-Salik and Richard T. Silberman were ousted from EIC by Jerome Kohlberg.
+Salik and Richard Silberman were ousted from EIC by Jerome Kohlberg.
 Salik then launched Salik Bank, a Swiss bank, and hired Erdman as president, in 1965.
 In 1969, First Interstate Bancorp bought a majority stake and renamed it the United California Bank in Basel.
 The bank collapsed after taking large losses speculating in the cocoa market.
 Erdman and other board members were accused of fraud and mismanagement.
 Erdman spent 10 months in solitary confinement without being charged before being released on a $133,000 bail bond in 1971.
 Erdman skipped out on the bail and flew to England, later returning to the United States.
 Several officers of the bank were convicted and served prison terms.
 Erdman was convicted and given a sentence of nine years in absentia.

 Writing career

 During his time in prison, Erdman occupied his time by writing, on an Olivetti typewriter, fiction, because he lacked research resources, including the first 60 pages of his novel, The Billion Dollar Sure Thing.
 It received a 1974 Edgar Award from the Mystery Writers of America for Best First Novel and was published in the UK as The Billion Dollar Killing.
 His second novel, The Silver Bears (1974) was turned into a 1978 movie of nearly the same name, starring Michael Caine.
 His best-selling novels are credited with the invention of the "financial thriller" genre.
 Additionally, the information in The Swiss Account is credited with providing a basis for helping track down the assets of Jewish victims of the Holocaust.

 Erdman became a founding financial columnist for MarketWatch and regularly wrote financial columns.

 Erdman also wrote The New York Times book reviews.

 Erdman also wrote newspaper articles on professional football.

-He was a leading expert in the international economics field and published non-fictional works, such as Tug of War, which set out his views on exchange rates and the international financial system.
+Erdman was a leading expert in the international economics field and published non-fictional works, such as Tug of War, which set out his views on exchange rates and the international financial system.